James Prendergast , PGDip, MBACP

 Training, qualifications & experience

-I am an integrative therapist, registered with the BACP (British Association of Counselling Psychotherapists) working both in private practise and for related organisations since 2008.
+I am an integrative therapist, registered with the BACP (British Association of Counselling Psychotherapists) working both in private practice and for related organisations since 2008.
 My professional training and approach is based on the University of East London School of Counselling, three-stage model which focuses on (1) problem exploration (2) developing deeper understanding (3) problem management and making life changes.
 This approach is based on very clear evidence from counselling and humanistic psychotherapy research indicating that the quality of the professional relationship between client and counsellor is the greatest factor in achieving successful counselling outcomes with clients.

 Alongside my private practice, I have been a therapist for a variety of organisations delivering 1 to 1 therapy and group therapy.
-I currenlty work in the criminal justice sector working with clients with drug and alcohol problems.
+I currently work in the criminal justice sector working with clients with drug and alcohol problems.